optozorax/unasanu/content/en/index.md

 These things are entirely useless, in my view.
 I believe "I" am solely what resides within my cranial box, as well as my memories, personality, thought processes, motor abilities etc.

 If any part of this is destroyed, then a part of me dies.
 If all of it is destroyed, then I die entirely.
 Ideas transmitted through books and articles make up an insignificant portion of all my ideas.
-As of now, the digitization of consciousness doesn’t exist and it doesn’t seem possible to transfer or preserve it in any satisfactory manner.
+As of now, the digitization of consciousness doesn't exist and it doesn't seem possible to transfer or preserve it in any satisfactory manner.

 And the impossibility of death that I'm about to discuss is absolute, with no half-measures through genes or lives in people's memories.
 Your entire personality and subjective experiences continue to exist just as they do now.
 How does this work?

 It's simple.
 Upon death, your brain could be taken, telomeres could be added, or it could be repaired if death was unnatural, then placed in a fresh body in a random universe, and a simulation initiated.
 According to the principle of constructability, such a universe with your brain post-death already exists.
-This means that <span class="green2-bg example">when you die, you will feel as though you've found yourself in some universe and that you haven’t actually died.</span> And when you die in that new universe, again according to the principle of constructability, there will be another universe where you will find yourself.
+This means that <span class="green2-bg example">when you die, you will feel as though you've found yourself in some universe and that you haven't actually died.</span> And when you die in that new universe, again according to the principle of constructability, there will be another universe where you will find yourself.
 So, in essence, death is impossible.

 Once more, no one creates a universe after death nor is your brain copied from this universe.
 The universe post-death simply exists because it can be constructed.
 To put it another way, if you were to sort through all possible universes, you're bound to find one with your post-death, modified brain that could continue living.